Skip to main content

 • Being open and understanding.

-5. Promote an open dialog.
+6. Promote an open dialogue.

 Reinforcing a culture of open communication promotes diverse perspectives and team collaboration.
 This leads to more innovative and effective solutions within the organization.